RohanAlexander/telling_stories_with_data/_book/21-hunt.md

 > - The overhead of running an experiment must be small.
 Bing's engineers had access to ExP, Microsoft's experimentation system, which made it easy to scientifically evaluate the idea.
 > - The overall evaluation criterion (OEC, described more later in this chapter) must be clear.
 In this case, revenue was a key component of the OEC, but revenue alone is insufficient as an OEC.
 It could lead to plastering the web site with ads, which is known to hurt the user experience.
 Bing uses an OEC that weighs revenue against user-experience metrics, including Sessions per user (are users abandoning or increasing engagement) and several other components.
 The key point is that user-experience metrics did not significantly degrade even though revenue increased dramatically.

-In these notes, I'm going to use A/B testing to strictly refer to the situation in which we're dealing with a tech firm, and some type of change in code.
-If we are dealing with the physical world then we'll stick with RCTs.
+In these notes, I'm going to use A/B testing to strictly refer to the situation in which we are dealing with a tech firm, and some type of change in code.
+If we are dealing with the physical world then we will stick with RCTs.

 I'm usually fairly dismissive of the CS folks who adopt different language for concepts that have been around for a long time.
-However, in the case of A/B testing I think that it's possibly justified.
+However, in the case of A/B testing I think that it is possibly justified.
 There is something different about doing tens of thousands of small experiments all the time, compared with our normal RCT set-up of one experiment conducted over months.
-And finally, if you don't work in a tech firm, then don't discount the difficulty of shifting to an experimental set-up.
-You may think that it's easy to go to a workplace and say 'hey, let's test stuff before we spend thousands/millions of dollars'.
+And finally, if you do not work in a tech firm, then do not discount the difficulty of shifting to an experimental set-up.
+You may think that it is easy to go to a workplace and say 'hey, let's test stuff before we spend thousands/millions of dollars'.
 You'd be wrong.
-In my opinion, the hardest part of A/B testing isn't the science, it's the politics.
+In my opinion, the hardest part of A/B testing isn't the science, it is the politics.

-### Delivery

 Drawing on @kohavi [p.
 153-161], we first consider how we will be delivering the A/B test.
-In the case of a RCT it's fairly obvious how we deliver it - for instance, make a person come to a doctor's clinic and inject them with a drug or a placebo.
-In the case of A/B testing, it's less obvious - do you run it 'server-side' or 'client-side'?
+In the case of a RCT it is fairly obvious how we deliver it - for instance, make a person come to a doctor's clinic and inject them with a drug or a placebo.
+In the case of A/B testing, it is less obvious - do you run it 'server-side' or 'client-side'?
 What this means is, do you just change the website - 'server side', or do you change an app - 'client side'.
 This may seem like a silly issue, but it affects: 1) release; and 2) data transmission.

-In the case of the effect on release, it's easy and normal to update a website all the time, so small changes can be easily implemented in the case of server-side.
-However, in the case of client-side, let's say an app, it's likely a much bigger deal.
+In the case of the effect on release, it is easy and normal to update a website all the time, so small changes can be easily implemented in the case of server-side.
+However, in the case of client-side, let's say an app, it is likely a much bigger deal.

 1. It needs to get through an app store (a bigger or lesser deal depending on which one).
 2. It need to go through a release cycle (a bigger or lesser deal depending on the specifics of the company and how it ships).
 3. Users have the opportunity to not upgrade.
 Are they likely different to those that do upgrade?
 (Yes.)

 Now, in the case of the effect on data transmission, again server-side is less of a big deal - you kind of get the data as part of the user interacting.
-But in the case of client-side - it's not necessarily the case that the user will have the internet at the time they're using your application, and if they do, they may have limitations on the data uploads.
+But in the case of client-side - it is not necessarily the case that the user will have the internet at the time they are using your application, and if they do, they may have limitations on the data uploads.
 The phone may limit data transmission depending on its effect on battery, CPU, general performance, etc. Then maybe you decide to cache, but then the user may find it weird that some minor app takes up as much size as their photos.

-The effect of all this is that you need to plan and build this into your expectations - don't promise results the day after a release if you're evaluating a client-side change.
+The effect of all this is that you need to plan and build this into your expectations - do not promise results the day after a release if you are evaluating a client-side change.
 Adjust for the fact that your results are conditional and gather data on those conditions e.g. battery level or whatever.
 Adjust in your analysis for different devices and platforms, etc. This is a lovely opportunity for multilevel regression.

-### Instrumentation

 Drawing on @kohavi [p.
 162 - 165], I'll now discuss instrumentation. @kohavi use the name 'instrumentation'.
-I'd prefer something like 'measurement methods' so that we don't confuse this with the entirely different concept of instrumental variables later in the course, but instrumentation is what is used in industry, so we'll use that here too.
+I'd prefer something like 'measurement methods' so that we do not confuse this with the entirely different concept of instrumental variables later in the course, but instrumentation is what is used in industry, so we will use that here too.

-Regardless of what it's called, the point of this is that you need to consider how you are getting your data in the first place.
+Regardless of what it is called, the point of this is that you need to consider how you are getting your data in the first place.
 For instance, if we put a cookie on your device then different types of users will remove that at different rates.
-Using things like beacons can be great (this is when you force the user to 'download' some tiny thing they don't notice so that you know they've gone somewhere - see 'email' etc).
+Using things like beacons can be great (this is when you force the user to 'download' some tiny thing they do not notice so that you know they've gone somewhere - see 'email' etc).
 But again, there are practical issues - do we force the beacon before the main content loads - which makes for a worse customer experience; or do we allow the beacon to load after the main content, in which case we may get a biased sample?

 There are likely different servers and databases for different faces of the product.
 For instance, Twitter in Australia, compared with Twitter in Canada, compared with Twitter on my phone's app, compared with Twitter accessed via the browser.
 Joining these different datasets can be difficult and requires either a unique id or some probabilistic approach.

 @kohavi [p.
 165] recommend changing the culture of your workplace to ensure instrumentation is normalised, which I mean, yeah, good luck.

-### Randomisation unit

 Again, drawing on @kohavi[p.
-162 - 165], we need to be very aware of what are we actually randomising over?
+162 - 165], we need to be very aware of what are we actually randomizing over?
 Again, this is something that's kind of obvious in normal RCTs, but gets like really interesting in the case of A/B testing.
 Let's consider the malaria netting experiments - either a person/village/state gets a net or it doesn't.
 Easy (relatively).
-But in the case of server-side A/B testing - are we randomising the page, the session, or the user?
+But in the case of server-side A/B testing - are we randomizing the page, the session, or the user?

-To think about this, let's think about colour.
+To think about this, let's think about color.
 Let's say that we change our logo from red to blue on the 'home' page.
-If we're randomising at the page level, then when the user goes to the 'about' page the logo could be back to red.
-If we're randomising at the session level, then it'll be blue while they're using the website that time, but if they close it and come back then it'll be red.
-Finally, if we're randomising at a user level then it'll always be red for me, but always blue for my friend.
-That last bit assumes perfect identity tracking, which might be generally okay if you're Google or Facebook, but for anyone else is going to be a challenge - what if you visit cbc.ca on your phone and then on your laptop?
+If we are randomizing at the page level, then when the user goes to the 'about' page the logo could be back to red.
+If we are randomizing at the session level, then it'll be blue while they are using the website that time, but if they close it and come back then it'll be red.
+Finally, if we are randomizing at a user level then it'll always be red for me, but always blue for my friend.
+That last bit assumes perfect identity tracking, which might be generally okay if you are Google or Facebook, but for anyone else is going to be a challenge - what if you visit cbc.ca on your phone and then on your laptop?
 You're likely considered a different 'user'.

-Does this matter?
-It's a trade-off between consistency and importance.
+Does this matter? it is a trade-off between consistency and importance.

 We are always interested in whether the treatment and control groups have been created randomly.
 One way to test it is an A/A test. @taddy2019 [p.
 129] describes how 'AB platforms typically run "AA" tests that show the same website in groups A and B. If you see a significant difference between groups in an AA trial, then something is likely wrong in your randomization.'.